codespace-college/DSA/README.md

 # DSA
-This repository contains all the practicals that are present in my 3rd sem during my Btech CSE.
+This repository contains all the practicals that are present in my 3rd sem during my Btech CSE for Subject Data Structures and Algorithms.